 - Public Education & Outreach: NAPD creates resources, communications assistance and directly supports members to promote public defenders and public defender values.

 - Strike Force: NAPD mentors, shares resources, and lends NAPD support to local jurisdictions when zealous advocacy leads to risk or sanction.
+The Committee also facilitates a Mentors Prorgram for Executive Leaders and Managers.

 - Systems Builders: NAPD lends tailored support to systems undergoing structural, financial or leadership transitions, including Board and/or Commission training.